Barila Sharif

 Barilla Sharif (بڑیلہ شریف) is a village in Gujrat District, Punjab, Pakistan.
 It is located at 32°45'0N 74°24'0E with an altitude of 273 metres (898 feet).
 It is around 38 km from Gujrat City and 24 km from Jalalpur Jattan.

 Grave

-An exceptional grave was discovered in 1902.
-Legend says it is that of Qanbeet, a biblical son of Adam.
-The grave is covered by a large hall and is marked by white marble.
-The graveyard is called "Peer Sachyar" but this also lacks provenance.
-A small mosque was built by the Pakistan Army during 1971 near the grave.
-Names of Shuhada are written on one of its walls.
+An unusual grave was discovered in 1902.
+Local tradition identifies it as the grave of Qanbeet, a figure described in some accounts as a son of Adam.
+The grave is enclosed within a large hall and marked with white marble.
+The surrounding graveyard is known as Peer Sachyar, though the origin of this name is uncertain.
+A small mosque was constructed near the grave by the Pakistan Army in 1971, and the names of soldiers (Shuhada) are inscribed on one of its walls.

-This village is famous for Khanqah, a Muslim Saint Hazrat Khwaja Maulvi Muhammad Hafeez Ullah Chishti Qadri.
-His influence and teachings got this village's name changed from Barila to Barilla Sharif.
-Khanqah got followers across Pakistan and beyond.
+A nearby village is associated with the khanqah of Hazrat Khwaja Maulvi Muhammad Hafeez Ullah Chishti Qadri, a Muslim religious figure whose influence led to the village’s name changing from Barila to Barilla Sharif.
+The khanqah attracted followers from various parts of Pakistan and beyond.

+He is reported to have established a care system that provided visitors with three daily meals, including tea time, opportunities to meet and share concerns, a designated prayer space, and temporary overnight accommodation when needed.
+During these meetings, he offered spiritual guidance and prayer to those who requested it.

+His son later continued and expanded this system into an organization that provided food and other assistance to a larger number of people.
+He also became known as a religious guide, offering prayer and counsel in accordance with his father.

+In subsequent years, the daughter-in-law and granddaughter of Hazrat Khwaja Hafeez Ullah became recognized in their communities for providing homeopathic remedies, particularly for women.

+The organization is currently administered by his granddaughter, grandson, and great-grandson and continues to provide services to people in need.